dissorial/doc-chatbot/README.md

 - Make sure that you are running the latest version of Node.
 To check your version run node -v.
 - If you're encountering issues with a specific file, try converting it to text first or try a different file.
 It's possible that the file is corrupted, scanned, or requires OCR to be converted to text.
 - Confirm that you're using the same versions of LangChain and Pinecone as this repository.
-- Check that you've created an .env file that contains your valid API keys, environment, and index name.
-- Ensure that you do not have multiple OPENAPI keys in your global environment.
-If multiple keys exist, the local env file in the project will be overwritten by the system's env variable.

 ### Pinecone errors

-- Make sure that your Pinecone dashboard environment and index match the values in the .env file.
 - Confirm that you've set the vector dimensions to 1536.
 - Note that Pinecone indexes for users on the Starter (free) plan are deleted after 7 days of inactivity.
 To prevent this, send an API request to Pinecone to reset the counter before 7 days.
 - If issues persist, consider starting fresh with a new Pinecone project, index, and cloned repository.